Optimising Your Environment for Successful Video Calls

 What Are the Best Practices for Self-Assessment?

 Self-assessment is a valuable tool for improving your video call performance.
-Recording your calls and reviewing them can provide insights into your communication style, body language, and overall effectiveness.
-This self-reflection allows you to identify strengths and areas for improvement, helping you refine your skills over time.
+Recording and reviewing your calls can provide insights into your communication style, body language, and overall effectiveness.
+This self-reflection helps you identify strengths and areas for improvement, enabling you to refine your skills over time.

 Seek out training or resources to further enhance your abilities.
 Whether it involves online courses, workshops, or industry webinars, continuous learning keeps your skills sharp and relevant.
 Setting personal goals for improvement can also provide motivation and direction, ensuring that you remain committed to enhancing your video call practices.